calebsmth54/calebsmth54.github/projects/LeadNBrimstone.md

 Worked with designers on tuning mechanics and turning vision of game into functioning game mechanics.

-Worked with artists to import assets into engine and get them running with Unreal's animation tools (Animation State Machine, Aim Offset, etc.)
+Worked with artists to import assets into engine, hook them up with gameplay and tweak animations to match gameplay needs.

 Assisted with any technical challenge team members encountered.